sillyhatday/External-CPU-Display-7-Segment/README.md

 Running the segments and the grid requires a 'high' voltage.
 Arduino outputs are fine for driving a LED display, the VFD tubes require a higher driving voltage.
 Anoyingly, you can just bearly get them to run on only 5v but it is not very useful, they are so dim.
 I found that the datasheet for the tubes say to drive them around 24v.
 They will be nice and bright but wear out much faster.
 I personally like them running between 8.5v and 12v, they look just fine.

 For testing I've been using a prebuilt boost convertor to only need a single 5v supply input.
 Which is got from the USB that needs plugging in for the serial data.

+With only needing now 3 Arduino I/O pins you can use a really small Arduino to tidy things up.